 All used Renault Wiper Motors listed on Breakeryard.com are tested, original (OEM) manufacturer parts and come with a 14 day money back guarantee.
-Breakeryard.com list used car parts for Renault are from premium breaker yards from across the UK, saving you up to 80% compared to main dealer prices.
+Breakeryard.com list cheap new OES or aftermarket car parts at discounted prices and used OEM car parts up to 80% cheaper than main dealer prices for Renault from premium breaker yards from across the UK.

 About Wiper Motors

 The windscreen wiper mechanism is powered by a Renault wiper motor.
 Wipers are a standard safety feature in cars and can be positioned on both the front and rear windscreen of the car.
 Most cars have two wipers on the front windscreen, one on the driverside and one on the passengerside.
 The driver needs to look through the front windscreen to see the road ahead, and through the back windscreen to see the traffic behind, so it's imperative that the windscreens are in perfect, clean condition.
 The Renault wiper motor provides the power needed to make the windscreen wipers move, so it has an important role to play in keeping the windscreen in a safe, clean condition.
 The wiper consists of a wiper arm and a wiper blade.
 The wiper blade is made from rubber and as the arm is powered by the wiper motor to move across the windscreen, the rubber blade moves the water and debris from the surface of the windscreen, clearing the screen to enable a clear vision of sight for the driver.

 The wiper motor and linkage mechanism is located beneath the bonnet, generally concealed by a plastic scuttle panel.